harkash/harkash_old2.github.io/_pages/interests.md

     - Brave New World by Aldous Huxley
     - The Murrow Boys by Stanley Cloud
     - Kitchen Confidential by Anthony Bourdain
+    - In Cold Blood by Truman Capote
+    - Mother Night by Kurt Vonnegut